Introduction

 Keep Word of Renewal and Blood of Dreeg up.
 Put down an Inquisitor Seal.
 Stand in it.
 Drop Word of Pain on whatever you want to die, and hold down Flames of Ignaffar until everything is dead.
 Cast Solael’s Flame against tougher targets.
 Keep an eye on your mana.

 You probably don’t need to move, most of the time.
 You have a ton of absorption, good resists, and easily applied “reduced target’s damage”, “chance of impaired aim”, and “chance to fumble attacks”.
-You have a couple circuit breakers, and two heal buttons.
+You have two heal buttons.
 You also have enough life leech and enough weapon damage to keep your hp topped off as long as there’s something in your Flames of Ignaffar — when you stop channeling to reposition, that’s a vulnerable moment, so you need a very good reason.
 Sunder is often not enough of one.
 You can facetank a lot of them.

 You really really really hate nullification.
 If you get nullified, you will likely die.